 The NO-GO alternative proposes that the 60 year ash disposal facility is not constructed at any of the proposed locations.
-This alternative will have a noticeable cost saving for Eskom.
+This alternative may seem to have a noticeable cost saving for Eskom, but would have a huge cost to the country, due to cost of unserved energy.
 The impact on the receiving environment will also be negated therefore there will be no direct loss and indirect impact on the wetlands and watercourses at any of the proposed locations.
 The potential pollution risk resulting from constructing and operating the ash disposal facility on the nearby Wilge River will therefore also not materialise.
-Other potential impacts that will be prevented include potential risk of polluting ground water and impacts on air quality.
+Other potential environmental impacts that will be prevented include potential risk of polluting ground water and impacts on air quality.
 This alternative will prevent these potential impacts from occurring on the local and regional scale.